authelia/authelia/docs/content/en/contributing/prologue/documentation.md

 #### title

+String.
 Configures the `<title />` element, the first `<h1 />` element, and the [Open Graph Protocol] `og:title` value.

 #### description

+String.
 Configures the and the [Open Graph Protocol] `og:description` value.

 #### lead

+String.
 Configures the first paragraph of a page which occurs directly after the [title](#title).

 #### date

+Timestamp.
 Configures the [Open Graph Protocol] `og:article:published_time` value.
 Also used in the [Blog](../../blog).

 #### lastmod

+Timestamp.
 Configures the [Open Graph Protocol] `og:article:modified_time` value.

 #### draft

+Boolean.
 Configures the visibility of a page.
 If it's set to `true` it is invisible.

 #### menu

+Dictionary.
 Configures the menu linkage.

 #### weight

+Integer.
 Configures the position in the menu and the order in which pagination occurs.

 #### toc

+Boolean.
 Enables or disables the Table of Contents or `On This Page` section.

+#### community

+Boolean.
+Enables or disables the Community page header.
+This value only has an effect in the Integration section at this stage.

 [docs folder on GitHub]: https://github.com/authelia/authelia/tree/master/docs
 [Hugo]: https://gohugo.io/